Galerie Gmurzynska

 Galerie Gmurzynska is a commercial art gallery based in Zurich, Switzerland, specializing in modern and contemporary art and work by the Russian avant-garde.
 It became a popular venue for international collectors seeking Russian art that was banned by the Soviet regime, and, according to Artnet, became the "go-to place for Russian art for international collectors".

 The gallery buys and sells mostly works by modern and contemporary artists.
 It also sells pieces at art fairs by artists such as Pablo Picasso, Kurt Schwitters, Fernand Léger, Lyonel Feininger, Robert and Sonia Delaunay, Stallone and Fernando Botero.
 The gallery works with the estates of Yves Klein, Wifredo Lam, Louise Nevelson, and Robert Indiana among others.
 It also arranged for an exhibition of Sylvester Stallone at the Museum of Modern Art in Nice in 2015 and hosts the artwork of fashion designer Karl Lagerfeld and the architect Richard Meier.

 The gallery also publishes books and catalogues for its exhibitions.

-History

-Early years 1965-1986

-The gallery was founded in 1965 in Cologne, Germany, by Antonina Gmurzynska, a Polish immigrant who worked in a museum before her move.
-It held an exhibition of Japanese art in its first year.
-The following year, the gallery presented the work of David Burliuk.
-Until 1971, the gallery's program focused on the Russian avant-garde.
-Gallery founder Antonina Gmurzynska developed contacts with the artists' families, and allegedly helped to smuggle artwork that was banned by the Soviet regime out of Russia.

-In 1986, Antonina's daughter Krystina took over the business upon her mother's death, together with her business partner (sometimes called the "co-owner") Mathias Rastorfer.
-Gmurzynska's daughter, Isabelle Bscher, is also involved with the gallery for promotional purposes.

-1990s

-1993 saw The Other Reality exhibit by Frank Kupka, followed by two exhibits by Yves Klein in 1994 and 1995, named Le Dépassement de la Problématique de l'Art and The Spiritual in Art respectively.
-Rebellion Against Form by Joan Miró was exhibited in 1998.

-2000s

-Spatial Constructions from Alexander Rodchenko and Naum Gabo were exhibited by the gallery in 2001.
-An Andy Warhol and Yves Klein exhibit, Natural – Unnatural was shown in 2002.

-In 2005, the gallery relocated from Cologne to Switzerland and opened a gallery on Zürich's Paradeplatz.
-The gallery arranged with the building's owner to restore the facade, built in 1880, to its original style with large windows.
-The windows are glazed with armoured glass.
-That same year, the gallery participated in the Art Basel Miami Beach, during which its Yves Klein fire drawing from its Cologne gallery was valued at $1.6 million.